-The actual revenue was \$1,003,504 less than budgeted due to grant funding being less than anticipated.
-The actual charges to appropriations (expenditures) were \$995,800 less than the final budgeted amounts primarily due to revenues being less than anticipated not allowing for many budgeted project expenditures.
-The most significant positive variance of \$939,113 occurred in state project expenditures as a result of funding received was less than budgeted.
-The other significant positive variance of \$110,954 occurred in personnel services from not filling an open position during the year due to funding constraints.
+The actual revenue was \$933,768 less than budgeted due to grant funding being less than anticipated.
+The actual charges to appropriations (expenditures) were \$906,772 less than the final budgeted amounts primarily due to the delay of projects.
+The most significant positive variance of \$953,536 occurred in state project expenditures as a result of the project delay.
+The other significant positive variance of \$124,678 occurred in personnel services.
+At the start of the year, the projects were delay due to the limited personnel.
+Two employees were hired during 3rd quarter of 2020.